Elasticity bounds from Effective Field Theory: Discussion

 \section{Discussion}

-In conclusion, let us emphasize that the EFT methods for solid materials allow to extract non-trivial information and bounds on their nonlinear elastic response.

-The list of observables that are fixed (to the leading order in the EFT) once the strain-energy function $V(X,Z)$ is known includes, for instance, all the $n$-point phonon correlation functions, the phonon-phonon self-interactions and, most remarkably, how these depend on the applied stresses -- the first example of this being the acoustoelastic effect.
-This set of correlations is, of course, most directly relevant to materials that admit large deformations and where dissipative effects are unimportant\footnote{For recent EFT-based efforts to include dissipative effects in fluids and viscoelastic materials, see \cite{Haehl:2014zda,Haehl:2017zac,Haehl:2018lcu,Glorioso:2018wxw,Crossley:2015evo,deBoer:2015ija,2016RPPh...79a6502T,2017PhRvE..96f2134T,Beekman:2017brx,Beekman:2016szb,Armas:2018ibg}.}.
+In conclusion, let us highlight that EFT methods for solid materials allow to extract non-trivial information and bounds on their nonlinear elastic response.
+The list of observables that are fixed (to the leading order in the EFT) once the strain-energy function $V(X,Z)$ is known includes: all the $n$-point phonon correlation functions, the phonon-phonon self-interactions and, most remarkably, how these depend on the applied stresses -- the first example of this being the acoustoelastic effect.
+The correlations obtained in this way are most directly relevant for materials that admit large deformations and where dissipative effects are unimportant.\footnote{For recent EFT-like efforts to include dissipation in fluids and viscoelastic materials, see \cite{Grozdanov:2013dba,Haehl:2014zda,Haehl:2017zac,Haehl:2018lcu,Glorioso:2018wxw,Crossley:2015evo,deBoer:2015ija,2016RPPh...79a6502T,2017PhRvE..96f2134T,Beekman:2017brx,Beekman:2016szb,Armas:2018ibg,Jensen:2017kzi,Jensen:2018hse}.}

-As a specific application we have studied how the maximal strain supported by a given material is constrained by the consistency of the effective field theory.
-We focus in particular to the class of materials in which the stress-strain relations follow a power-law scaling at large strains, $\sigma\sim\varepsilon^\nu$.
-For such power law behaviour we find a universal linear relation between two intrinsically nonlinear response parameters, the maximum stress and the strain hardening exponent, which holds when both of them are small.
+As a specific application we have studied how the maximal strain supported by a given material is constrained by the consistency of the EFT.
+Focussing on the class of materials with power-law stress-strain relations at large strains, $\sigma\sim\varepsilon^\nu$, we find several universal relations between intrinsically nonlinear response parameters, such as the maximum stress and the strain exponent.

-An interesting limiting case is what in \cite{Esposito:2017qpj} was dubbed {\it conformal solids} (see also \cite{Alberte:2017cch,Baggioli:2018bfa}).
-This is realized by potentials of the form